Skip to article frontmatterSkip to article content

 Temperature

 To aggregate the temperature variable, we extract the temperature or t2m variable, and tell the spatial.reduce function to aggregate the data to our organisation units org_units.
-We set mask_dim='org_unit_id' to specify that we want one aggregated value for every unique value in the organisation unit org_unit_id column.
+We set mask_dim='id' to specify that we want one aggregated value for every unique value in the organisation unit id column.
 Finally, we set how='mean' so that we get the average temperature of all gridded values that land inside an organisation unit.

 temp = data_array['t2m']

-agg_temp = transforms.spatial.reduce(temp, org_units, mask_dim='org_unit_id', how='mean')
+agg_temp = transforms.spatial.reduce(temp, org_units, mask_dim='id', how='mean')

 agg_temp